Jakarta EE logo

 As this article highlights, “At Facebook, we have unique storage scalability challenges when it comes to our data warehouse.
 Our warehouse stores upwards of 300 PB of Hive data, with an incoming daily rate of about 600 TB.
 In the last year, the warehouse has seen a 3x growth in the amount of data stored.”

-How to scale out Java EE Application
+How to Scale Out a Jakarta EE Application

 This image has an empty alt attribute; its file name is load.gif